AcrossOneself/simpleTextAnaliserPython/README.md

-# simple Text Analiser writte in Python3
+# simple Text Analiser written in Python3

  A utility tool that can perform analysis on a given piece of text.
 Complete the class 'analysedText' with the following methods: